Please contact us at criminologydept [at] umd.edu if you have any questions.

 Applicants are considered for admission to the fall term only.
 There is no spring or summer admission.

-We are accepting applications for the Fall 2022 cohort.
+We are be accepting Fall 2025 applications in late August 2024.
 Please contact us at criminologydept [at] umd.edu if you have any questions.

 The online application requires applicants to upload a scanned copy of their official transcripts/diplomas in English.
 International applicants must send transcripts and diplomas in one combined PDF.
 You may upload your unofficial transcripts to your application.